 So, does the directional cable thing actually work?
-Well, at least the theory behind the ”shielded end” type of cable holds water – it does make sense to avoid mixing the noise in with the signal ground until at the end of the cable run.
+Well, at least the theory behind the ”shielded end” type of cable holds some water – it does make sense to avoid mixing the noise in with the signal ground until at the end of the cable run.
 But I have to be honest – I can’t say I have noticed any significant difference in noise levels with this type of cable, compared to a regular coax with the shield soldered at both ends.
-That doesn’t mean you should use the ”shielded end” type cable either way – again, by the theory proposed, if you plug the shielded end into the guitar, the noise picked up would have to travel all the way back to the guitar, before being shunted to ground via the negative inner conductor.
+That doesn’t mean you should use the ”shielded end” type cable either way – again, by the theory proposed, if you plug the shielded end into the guitar, noise picked up near the ”amp” end of teh cable would have to travel all the way back to the guitar, before being shunted to ground via the negative inner conductor.
 So if you have one of those cables, I’d suggest using it as intended.

 Now, I tried wiring up my own guitar cables using the ”shielded end” method, and I didn’t really notice any reduction in noise.
 In the end, I rewired them as normal, soldering both inner conductors to the tip.
 Not because I had to – I simply felt like it, and they work just fine.
 However, I still need to keep track of which end goes where, since they have Neutrik Silent plugs at the guitar end 🙂

 And then there’s the ”polarity optimized” or ”preferred signal flow” type of cable… Honestly, I find this to be a load of… well, you know.
 I can’t see how that would make any difference whatsoever, or at least not any noticeable difference.
 And since those cables generally cost 5-10 times more than a regular cable, I’m not even going to go there.
 I also find that the more complex terminology used (”aligned crystal nodes”, or what have you), the higher the likelihood is that it’s snake oil.
 But your mileage may (and probably will) vary, so… this is just my opinion.